civican/legisinfo/42-1/bills/C-77/bill_text.md

 Fingerprints, photographs and other measurements that are taken under subsection 196.27(1) from a person who is charged with a designated offence shall be destroyed without delay, on application by the person, if the charge has not been proceeded with in the three years after the charge is laid.

-> **Explanatory Note**:
-> Existing text of section 196.29:
-> *Existing Text*:
-> > Fingerprints, photographs and other measurements that are taken under subsection 196.27(1) from a person who is charged with a designated offence shall be destroyed without delay
-> > if the person is tried by summary trial in respect of that charge; or
-> > on application by the person, if the charge has not been proceeded with in the three years after the charge is laid.

 ### Section 33

 Paragraph 202.14(2)(f) of the Act is repealed.

-> **Explanatory Note**:
-> Relevant portion of subsection 202.14(2):
-> *Existing Text*:
-> > Where a finding of not responsible on account of mental disorder is made, the accused person shall not be found guilty or convicted of the offence, but
-> >
-> > the finding may be considered in determining, under section 249.13 or 249.14, whether to substitute, mitigate, commute or remit a punishment included in a sentence imposed against that person for any other offence;

 ### Section 34